Datagon-AI-GmbH/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Relevant stakeholders have been notified (if applicable)

 ### Security-Related Questions
-- [ ] Was a new package added?
+- Was a new package added?

-  - If yes, please specify the package and its purpose.
-- [ ] Was a new route added?
+- Was a new route added?

-  - If yes, please describe the route and its security implications.
-- [ ] Were any other security-relevant parts of the software changed (e.g., new port, authentication)?
+- Were any other security-relevant parts of the software changed (e.g., new port, authentication)?
-  - If yes, please describe the changes.

-### Testing
-- [ ] Were integration tests created for new features?
-- [ ] Were unit tests created for new features?

 ## Impact
-- [ ] Does this PR introduce breaking changes?
+- Does this PR introduce breaking changes?
-  - If yes, please describe the impact and migration path.
-- [ ] What is the impact on existing users?
-  - If any, please describe.

 ## Issue
 Please indicate the issue that is closed by this PR.